jaschers/psnet/README.md

 # dm-finder
 ## Preamble
 The goal of this project is to investigate the potential of pattern spectra for analyses based on Cherenkov telescope data.
-In the current state, the goal of the project is NOT to outperfom the standard algorithms of used by the CTA, H.E.S.S., ... collaborations.
+In the current state, the goal of the project is NOT to outperfom the standard algorithms used by the CTA, H.E.S.S., ... collaborations.

 ## Installation
 Follow the [instructions](https://docs.anaconda.com/anaconda/install/linux/) to install ``Anaconda3``.
 Next, clone this repository into your prefered folder: